How to simulate L\'evy flights in a steep potential: An explicit splitting numerical scheme: Cauchy noise in a steep potential: Euler schemes

 \section{Cauchy noise in a steep potential: Euler schemes}

-Let $X$ be the solution to the one-dimensional SDE \ba \di X_t=-X^9_t\, \di t + \di Z_t, \quad X_0=x, \ea where the drift term $A(x)=-x^9$ is a (minus) gradient of a steep confining potential $U(x)=\frac{x^{10}}{10}$.
+Let $X$ be the solution to the one-dimensional SDE \ba \di X_t=-X^9_t\, \di t + \di Z_t, \quad X_0=x, \ea where the drift term $A(x)=-x^9$ is a (minus) gradient of a steep confining potential $U(x)=x^{10}/10$.
 The driving noise $Z$ is a Cauchy process, a heavy-tailed L\'evy process with characteristic function $\E \ex^{\i \lambda Z_t} =\ex^{-t|\lambda|}$, $\lambda\in \bR$.
 Existence and uniqueness of solutions to this SDE follow from well-known results in the theory of L\'evy-driven SDEs; see, e.g., \cite{Applebaum-09}.

 The Cauchy process $Z$ is a purely discontinuous L\'evy process with heavy tails.
-It is integrable only up to order $q=1$: specifically, for $q\in(0,1)$ \ba \E |Z_t|^q= t^q (\cos(\pi q/2))^{-1}, \ea while for $q\in[1,\infty)$, we have $\E|Z|^q=+\infty$.
+It is integrable only up to order $q=1$: specifically, for $q\in(0,1)$

+while for $q\in[1,\infty)$, we have $\E|Z_t|^q=+\infty$.
 In particular, the Cauchy process lacks both a finite mean and variance.
-A typical sample path of $Z$, shown in Fig.~\ref{f:moments} (left), is characterized by rare but pronounced large jumps.
+A typical sample path of $Z$, shown in Fig.~\ref{f:Z}, is characterized by rare but pronounced large jumps.